mike-french/myrex/README.md

 # myrex - MY Regular Expressions in eliXir

-An Elixir library for matching strings against regular expressions (REGEX).
+An Elixir library for matching strings against regular expressions (REGEX), or generating strings that match the regular expression.

 The implementation is based on the idea of _Process Oriented Programming:_
 * Algorithms are implemented using a fine-grain directed graph of